 I'm happy to announce that my coverage for Know No. can be found on the Boston Music Intelligencer's site as well.
 For that, click here, or just read below!

 Masary Studios—an amalgam of the first two letters of each artist’s name—is comprised of composer and percussionist, Maria Finkelmeier; new media artist and designer, Sam Okerstrom-Lang; and interdisciplinary artist Ryan Edwards.
-Because they specialize in site-specific, immersive performance and installation art, Boston Center for the Arts approached them to create a “risk taking” project that would celebrate the Cyclorama.
+Because the trio specializes in site-specific, immersive performance and installation art, Boston Center for the Arts approached them to create a “risk taking” project that would celebrate the Cyclorama.
 This has been the first major commission in the space in decades.

 Originally constructed in 1884 to house massive murals of the Battle of Gettysburg, it has since been everything from a roller-skating rink, fringe theater, boxing ring, horseback riding corral, industrial space, site of the spark plug’s invention, and home of the Boston Flower Exchange (which added the present, towering skylight to the dome).
 One is immediately struck by its immense ceilings, vast open space, and smooth, brick walls and floor.
 A monumental metal grid by Buckminster Fuller hangs just below and across its giant dome.
 The grid’s narrow, interconnected metal beams combine with surrounding brick, wood, and glass to make the space a cathedral-like industrial fortress.